University of New South Wales and University of Maryland Symposium | Rethinking the Curation of Chinese Contemporary ArtVIEW EVENT DETAILS

 Join us for a one-day online international symposium/scholarly gathering jointly organized by the University of Maryland, College Park, MD, USA and the University of New South Wales, Sydney, Australia.

 This event is free and open to the public.
 Registration is essential.
-For further information contact: Paul Gladston at firstname.lastname@example.org
+To register please use the “Register Now” link at the top of this page.
+For further information contact: Paul Gladston at email@example.com

 To read the full symposium abstract, and for a more detailed version of the agenda, click the link below: